rbaumgarten/xlt-testsuite-documentation/DESCRIPTION.md

 #### Special Modules > Flow

 Some modules mimic more sophisticated shopping behaviours by interacting with several pages in a flow.
-In contrast to the single steps the achivied specific goal at the end of the process is only of importance.
+In contrast to the taken singular steps the achieved specific goal at the end of the process is only of importance.
 Flows often reuse other modules and may enable a compact test case structure (implemmented in setup, scope or teardown).
 Examples: Add any basic product to cart, Create any new customer, Add any address to a customer, Check order status in order history.

 ### Test Suite Development Guide